User profile picture

 Masks

 Released around the show’s original broadcast, these colorful PVC masks feature the three main Nyanki heroes — Yattaro, Pururun, and Sukashii — and were likely sold at Japanese matsuri (festival) stalls and toy shops as children’s costume accessories.
 They’re thin, vacuum-formed plastic with elastic string fasteners, and each captures the bold anime proportions of its character’s helmet design.
+These are definitely sized to fit children-sized faces.

 What Are “Festival Masks”?